Laissez-Faire Leadership Style: Characteristics, Advantages, and Disadvantages

 - Since the team receives very little guidance, they might get confused about the clarity of the role and job they must perform.

-- Too much independence can lead to isolation and affect team-bonding opportunities.
+- Too much independence can lead to isolation and affect team-building opportunities.
 Since the leader is not available all the time, employees tend to show less care and concern toward their projects.

 - Some incompetent leaders take this up as an escape from their low accountability.
 When goals are not met, leaders can easily blame the team and employees.